Preservation and Public Policy

 PAM is actively engaged in promoting preservation as a matter of sound public policy, at all levels of government.
 We work with local elected officials to support the work of citizen groups and Heritage Preservation Commissions, at the Minnesota Legislature to promote statewide policies and incentives for preservation, and at the Federal level, in support of the extensive system for preservation administered through the U.S. Department of the Interior.

 Here are a number of current public policy issues of which you should be aware.
 Be a preservation advocate by contacting your elected officials!
 They want to hear from you and to learn about the places and issues that matter to you and your community.

-UPDATE: The Legislature approved a nearly $1 billion bonding bill in the final hours of the special session that concluded early in the morning of May 26.
-We’re pleased that a number of preservation priority projects were funded this cycle, especially the Pioneers and Soldiers Cemetery in Minneapolis, which is one of our former 10 Most Endangered sites.
+In 2017, the Minnesota Legislature approved a nearly $1 billion bonding bill that included a number of preservation priority projects, such as Pioneers and Soldiers Cemetery in Minneapolis, which is one of our former 10 Most Endangered sites.
 Review the spreadsheet provided by the Legislative analyst’s office to see if there’s a project in your community – and thank your representatives for their support of preservation!

 PAM will again be supporting a bonding bill in 2018, joining with the League of Minnesota Cities and the Building Jobs Coalition to urge passage of a robust bill that prioritizes reinvestment in heritage assets that are important to a large number of Minnesotans.
 Stay tuned for more details about the projects that may be included, and how you can voice your support to your representatives in the Legislature.